-RESIDENTIAL FAÇADE DESIGN
+A. RESIDENTIAL FAÇADE DESIGN

-- All elevations visible from public streets shall have exterior detailing, such as recesses, popouts, accent materials or corbels. - 2.
-Second story or above shall not exceed the garage front setback. - No more than 36 inches of foundation may be exposed on any elevation.
+- 1. All elevations visible from public streets shall have exterior detailing, such as recesses, popouts, accent materials or corbels. - 2.
+Second story or above shall not exceed the garage front setback. - 3.
+No more than 36 inches of foundation may be exposed on any elevation.
 For foundations with a required height of more than 36 inches, a masonry drop lug or elevation of earthen landscaping may be used to screen the additional foundation.

-RESIDENTIAL ROOF DESIGN
+B. RESIDENTIAL ROOF DESIGN

-- Residential roofs shall be gambrel, gable or hip roofs.
-1. - Shed or flat roofs may be used for porches or other wings to the main roof form, provided that shed or flat roofs do not exceed more than 20% of the total roof area of the structure.
+- 1. Residential roofs shall be gambrel, gable or hip roofs. - 2.
+Shed or flat roofs may be used for porches or other wings to the main roof form, provided that shed or flat roofs do not exceed more than 20% of the total roof area of the structure.

-ENCROACHMENTS INTO REQUIRED YARD SPACE
+C. ENCROACHMENTS INTO REQUIRED YARD SPACE

-- The following may encroach the rear yard setback, provided that there remains a separation of at least 10 feet between encroaching feature and the rear lot line:
+- 1. The following may encroach the rear yard setback, provided that there remains a separation of at least 10 feet between encroaching feature and the rear lot line:

-- Deck
+- a.
+Deck

 - b.
 Patio

-- Awning c.
+- c.
+Awning

-- Pergola
+- d.
+Pergola

-- For any floor above the first floor, the following may encroach the front yard setback space, provided the encroaching feature extends no more than 4 feet from the front building line, and does not extend beyond the property boundary:
+- 2. For any floor above the first floor, the following may encroach the front yard setback space, provided the encroaching feature extends no more than 4 feet from the front building line, and does not extend beyond the property boundary:

-- Balconies a.
+- a.
+Balconies